Open-MSS/MSS/docs/mswms.rst

 Configuration of apache mod_wsgi.conf
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One posibility to setup the PYTHONPATH environment variable is by adding it to your mod_wsgi.conf.
-Alternativly you
+One possibility to setup the PYTHONPATH environment variable is by adding it to your mod_wsgi.conf.
+Alternatively you
 could add it also to wms.wsgi.

   WSGIPythonPath /home/mss/INSTANCE/config:/home/mss/miniforge/envs/instance/lib/python3.X/site-packages